 One disadvantage of this sealer is that it cannot be painted.
 However, because its gray hue blends well with most concrete surfaces, we don’t expect this to be an issue.

 - Universal and lovely light gray color

 5. Dap Self-Leveling Concrete Sealant

-Some individuals find it exceedingly difficult to level caulk until it is totally dried.
-Furthermore, if the caulk dries unevenly, lumps might form, which are unsightly.
+Some individuals find it exceedingly challenging to level caulk until it is dried.
+Furthermore, if the caulk dries unevenly, lumps might form unsightly.

 Isn’t that something no one wants?